Black Mirror: Series 3

-Series 3

 Gugu Mbatha-Raw (left) and Mackenzie Davis (right) starred in "San Junipero", the first episode written for Netflix.

 In developing the third series's stories, Brooker had looked at previous episodes and recognised that all of the stories were about characters becoming trapped in a situation from which they could not escape.
 With the third series, Brooker wanted to explore different formats, adding more conventional stories like a romance and a police procedural.
 The producer Lucy Dyke commented that Netflix expected the series to become "bigger and better" and "more international", while production designer Joel Collins said that Netflix was happy to support ideas on the same scale or on a larger scale than previous episodes.
 The first episode that Brooker wrote for the series was "San Junipero", and it was an intentional departure from previous episodes as well as a "deliberate raspberry-blow" at fans who were concerned at the series's potential Americanisation.

 The titles of the six episodes that make up series three were announced in July 2016, along with the release date.
 A trailer was released in October 2016.
 The series was released on Netflix worldwide on 21 October 2016.
 "Nosedive" is an episode starring Bryce Dallas Howard as Lacie, a woman pursuing social media popularity in a world where individuals assign ratings to every interaction with each other.
 "Playtest" is a horror story starring Wyatt Russell as Cooper, a playtester for a new virtual reality game.

 "Shut Up and Dance" is about a teenager blackmailed anonymously over the internet, starring Alex Lawther as Kenny and Jerome Flynn as Hector, and written by Brooker and William Bridges.
 "San Junipero" is a science fiction love story starring Gugu Mbatha-Raw as Kelly and Mackenzie Davis as Yorkie.
 "Men Against Fire" is a war story starring Malachi Kirby as Stripe.
 "Hated in the Nation" is a police procedural, with Kelly Macdonald as Karin Parke and Faye Marsay as Blue Coulson exploring the role of robot bees in a series of deaths.